LKummer/shalom-olam-hugo-theme/README.md

 ### Native Right To Left

 The theme is built for Hebrew, and is styled for right to left text.
-It uses [Fomantic UI](https://fomantic-ui.com/) built in right to left mode to have great looking components to compliment the Hebrew language.
+It uses [Fomantic UI](https://fomantic-ui.com/) built in right to left mode to supply great looking components.

 ### Responsive Design